-Rotating your tires is like exercise.
-It's one of those things that everyone knows they should do -- but they still might not always do it.
-Here's why you should rotate your tires every 3,000 - 5,000 miles:
+Rotating your tires is a bit like exercise.
+It's one of those things that everyone knows they should do, but actually getting around to doing it can be a challenge.
+While we can't really help you with fitness motivation, we do have plenty of good reasons why you should rotate your tires every 5,000 - 8,000 miles:

 Tires are absolutely crucial to vehicle performance and safety.
 Maintaining your tires’ condition with rotation and other simple tire maintenance will help keep your vehicle stable, keep its handling predictable, and will facilitate safe maneuvering over the entire lifespan of your tires.

 If tires are not rotated and properly maintained, you're likely to lose not just a few hundred miles from their lifespan, but thousands of miles.
 Tire life can literally be cut in half if tire rotation protocols and other basic maintenance measures are not followed.

 Tire manufacturers know that tire rotation is necessary to realize full tire life.
 Tire mileage warranties are most often set by the manufacturers with tire rotations assumed.
 So if you never rotate your tires and you experience premature wear as a result, the manufacturer is unlikely to honor the tread warranty.
 In other words, you'll be on your own with a prematurely worn set of tires, and a much more expensive tire replacement bill.

 Here’s the good news – not much.
 You can expect to pay somewhere in the neighborhood of $20-$40.

 This small investment comes back to you in the form of prolonged tire life, as well as sustained vehicle safety and performance.
 Over the long term, the cost of intermittently rotating tires is a fraction of the money you'll have to spend buying new tires due to premature tire wear.